What is Repo Rate?

 - Repo rate is the rate at which money is lent by RBI to commercial banks, while MSF is a rate at which RBI lends money to scheduled banks.

 - Lending at repo rates involve selling of bank’s securities as collateral to RBI along with a repurchase agreement.
 Loans given at MSF rates involve providing government securities as collateral.

-- Another major difference MSF and repo rate is that as MSF banks are allowed to use the securities that come under SLR (Statutory Liquidity Ratio) in the process of availing loans from RBI.
-And therefore, MSF is 1% more than repo rate.
+- Another major difference between the MSF and repo rate is that as MSF banks are allowed to use the securities that come under Statutory Liquidity Ratio (SLR) in the process of availing loans from RBI.

 Effect of Repo Rate: